 Diversity and inclusion are fundamental to the Johns Hopkins Bloomberg School of Public Health’s mission of promoting health and reducing inequality locally and around the world.
 Our commitment to diversity and inclusion means attracting exceptionally talented faculty from a breadth of backgrounds and experiences and sustaining a campus culture where all faculty can be successful.
 As an initial step, we are focusing on under-represented minority faculty but expect that our efforts to promote a more inclusive environment will benefit all groups.

 Diversity Advocate Network

 The Diversity Advocate Network, comprised of at least one faculty member from each department, serves as liaison between the Dean’s office, departments, and search committees with the goal of ensuring implementation of the School’s Faculty Diversity & Inclusion plan.
 This group will also advise the Dean’s office on relevant issues and continue to refine the School’s strategy on faculty diversity and inclusion.
-Learn who its members are here.
+View current members.

 On-line presentation: Diversity and Faculty Recruitment

 A comprehensive presentation of the current issues in recruiting a diverse faculty, based on analysis of the research literature is available for viewing.
 This video includes data on representation of women and under-represented minorities in the School and nationally, considerations regarding the value of a diverse faculty, analysis of the evolving landscape of bias in hiring, and best practices in recruiting a diverse faculty and fostering a welcoming environment for all.
 Watch the video here.